J-weichen/Intergenerational-inheritance-of-AMA-influence/README.md

 Content
 ==
+/bulkRNA/: analysis of bulk RNA expression data /rrbs/: analysis of DNA methylation data
+/scDNAme/: analysis of single cell DNA methylation data of human early embryo /scRNA/: analysis of scRNA expression data of human early embryo

 Data
 ==
-The sequence data in this research are available at the National Genomics Data Center database (accession number: HRA001886; https://ngdc.cncb.ac.cn/gsa-human/s/b3WY4c81).
+The raw sequencing datasets in the present research are deposited in the National Genomics Data Center database and China National GeneBank DataBase; and can be obtained upon request for researchers who meet the criteria for access to confidential data.

 Contact
 ==
 Jie.
-Qiao(jie.qiao@263.net)
+Qiao(jie.qiao@263.net);
 Liyin.Yan (yanliyingkind@aliyun.com)